AwesomenessXP/blog/README.md

     - `import django_heroku`
     - `django_heroku.settings(locals())`

+- you DONT need a template for view + url if you delete something
+    - question: this could work for button functions?

 # Features I want to add in the future:
 - Implementing web sockets
 - CI/CD during production